Helianthus pauciflorus Nutt.

 Origin - Native to the U.S.

 Other info. - This species is found in scattered locations around the state, but is uncommon in the Ozark and Mississippi Lowlands Divisions.
+It occurs in the eastern half of the continental U.S., less commonly in Atlantic Coast states.
 It is fairly easily recognized by the combination of dark-centered flowering heads and narrow, opposite leaves.
 Two subspecies are recognized in Missouri: ssp. pauciflorus (more common) and ssp. subrhomboideus (relatively uncommon).
 These are differentiated by overall plant size, leaf arrangement at apex of plant, and leaf size and shape.